Paul Gachet: Gachet and Vincent van Gogh

-Vincent van Gogh suffered from a mental disorder and was sent to an asylum on 8 May 1889.
-He then was released from the asylum in May 1890, but continuation of treatment was required, which included Van Gogh being under supervision.
+Vincent van Gogh suffered from a mental disorder and committed himself to an asylum on 8 May 1889.
+He was released from the asylum on 16 May 1890, but continuation of medical attention was required, which included Van Gogh being under supervision.
 Vincent's brother, Theo van Gogh, thought that Gachet's background and sensitivity toward artists would make him an ideal doctor for Vincent during his recovery.
 Very soon after he began seeing Gachet, however, Vincent began to doubt the doctor's usefulness.
 Vincent described Gachet as: "sicker than I am, I think, or shall we say just as much".
 However, after a while of meeting up with Gachet, Van Gogh's opinion of him improved.
-Van Gogh found a friend in him; he mentions that he wasn't only a muse but also a caretaker.
-"Vincent alternately wrote of the doctor, 'I have found in him a complete friend, even something like a new brother, ... ' ".
+Van Gogh found a friend in him; he mentions that he was not only a muse but also a caretaker.
+Vincent wrote of the doctor, 'I have found in him a complete friend, even something like a new brother, ... '.

-Gachet has been the subject of criticism over the years regarding Van Gogh's suicide after ten weeks of consultation.
-However, Van Gogh was either unable or unwilling to follow his doctor's advice to cut back on alcohol and smoking.
+Gachet has been the subject of criticism over the years regarding Van Gogh's suicide.
 According to van Gogh biographer Wilfred Arnold, "there was not much else available to any physician of the day which could have reversed the course of Vincent's illness," and he summarizes the medical treatment that Van Gogh received from his various doctors thus: "The overall assessment is rather that they did as well as expected with an unfamiliar disease and a difficult patient."

 Subject in art

 Gachet was friends with and treated Pissarro, Renoir, Manet, Cézanne and Goeneutte, to name just a few.
-He had amassed one of the largest impressionist art collections in Europe before he died in 1909.
-Gachet, his wife and his home were the subjects of several pieces of art by celebrated artists including:
+He had amassed a substantial impressionist art collection before he died in 1909.
+Gachet, his wife and his home were the subjects of several pieces of art by celebrated artists.